Youth Rowing School - Learn to Row:

 The swim assessment is mandatory for all rowers in the beginner program and for those advanced rowers who did not take the test last year.
 On our first day we will be administering our swim assessment after the regular rowing session.
 Those who need to pass the test will be escorted from the rowing club to the pool by our instructors.

 The assessment is intended to ensure that all rowers feel comfortable in the water and can stay afloat in the rare chance that they should find themselves in the water.
-Rowers in the beginner program will be asked to tread water for 4 minutes with their rowing clothes on (e.g. shorts and t shirt) wearing a banana belt that will be supplied by the rowing school.
+Rowers in the beginner program will be required to roll sideways into the water then tread water for 4 minutes with their rowing clothes on (e.g. shorts and t shirt) wearing a banana belt that will be supplied by the rowing school.
 Then they will be required to swim 4 lengths of the pool, any style, no time limit.
 Athletes will then put on and take off a PFD in the water.
 Advanced rowers will do the same but without a banana belt.

 In each session exemptions can be made by parents who are willing to sign provided waiver expressing their confidence in their child's swimming ability.
 Alternately proof of Level 8 swimming badge or equivalent is required.
 All rowers in the beginner program will be asked to complete the test in their first session and those in the advanced who have not taken the test before.
 If rowers are enrolled in more than one session they will only be required to complete the swim test one time.
 The Swim Test waiver can be found at: